-Initiation or "hazing" of any LIT/CIT will not be tolerated at HOC.
+Initiation or "hazing" will not be tolerated at HOC.
 Hazing refers to any activity expected of someone joining a group (or to maintain full status in a group) that humiliates, degrades, forces consumption or risks emotional and/or physical harm, regardless of the person's willingness to participate.